 Back Camera Flash Test

-Confirms that the screen flash engages on devices with back camera flash capabilities.
+This test confirms that the screen flash engages on devices with back camera flash capabilities.
 However, it’s much more important that the main camera flash functions and that the back camera can take photos.

 Additional Camera Test

-Any additional cameras are tested to ensure they take a good photo (using the same guidelines of color and blurriness), even though the likelihood of additional cameras failing when the other cameras work is very low.
+Any additional cameras are tested to ensure they take a good photo (using the same guidelines of color and blurriness), even though the likelihood of additional cameras failing when the other cameras work is low.

 This extra test makes sure that multi-finger gestures such as pinching and zooming work.
 Most devices have no issues.